Trigeminal neuralgia treatment

 - Stimulation of the Nerve

-There are several different procedures within every one of those categories.
-It is essential to learn the different risks of each particular treatment.
+Several different procedures are included within each of those categories.
+It is essential to learn the other risks of each particular treatment.

 Imagine waking up with constant facial pain in your eyes, lips, and jaw.
 You go to the dentist because it feels like a toothache.
 After tooth extractions, the pain is still there, and it is becoming unbearable.
-You finally go to the doctor, who diagnoses it as Trigeminal Neuralgia.
-This article will examine this condition and the various trigeminal neuralgia treatment, trigeminal neuralgia symptoms, and associated trigeminal neuralgia.
+You finally go to the doctor, who diagnoses it as trigeminal neuralgia.
+This article will examine this condition and the various trigeminal neuralgia treatments, trigeminal neuralgia symptoms, and associated forms of trigeminal neuralgia.

-Trigeminal neuralgia or Tic Douloureux is a nerve condition responsible for causing extreme pain to various parts of the face, such as the eyes, nose, lips, head, and scalp.
+Trigeminal neuralgia, or Tic Douloureux, is a nerve condition responsible for causing extreme pain to various parts of the face, such as the eyes, nose, lips, head, and scalp.
 The pain is a sharp, quick burst and can be very unbearable.
 The pain is often concentrated on one side of the face and can become too much for some.
-Before a proper diagnosis, the disease would often be called the suicide disease.
+Before a proper diagnosis, the disease would usually be called suicide disease.
 This is because people would take their own lives to escape the pain associated with the condition.

-With the first onset of Trigeminal Neuralgia, the individual might feel quick and short pain jabs.
-Over time as the condition progresses, the person’s pain can become more frequent and painful.
-Trigeminal neuralgia can be triggered by shaving, putting on makeup, or brushing teeth.
+With the first onset of trigeminal neuralgia, the individual might feel quick and short pain jabs.
+Over time, as the condition progresses, the person’s pain can become more frequent and painful.
+Shaving, applying makeup, or brushing one’s teeth are all activities that can cause trigeminal neuralgia.
 It is estimated that over 15,000 people suffer from the condition.
-Other circles have this number being much higher as it is often misdiagnosed.
+Other circles have this number much higher, as it is often misdiagnosed.
 The condition usually affects people in their 40s and 50s, but it has also been noted in young children.

-Trigeminal neuralgia usually occurs when contact between a normal artery or vein and the trigeminal nerve occurs.
-This nerve is located at the base of the brain.
-When a blood vessel touches a nerve, it will put pressure on one, and this will eventually start it misfiring.
+Trigeminal neuralgia usually occurs when a normal artery or vein contacts the trigeminal nerve located at the brain’s base.
+When a blood vessel touches a nerve, it puts pressure on it, eventually starting it to misfire.

 There have been other indicators that nerve damage and even stress could be one of the first triggers.
 Once the trigeminal nerve leaves a brain and goes through a skull, it becomes divided into three smaller branches.
-These three branches are in charge of controlling the sensations that an individual feels in a face area.
-Each branch controls different parts of a face, such as the eyes, upper eyelids, and forehead, controlled by branch 1.
+These three branches are in charge of controlling the sensations that an individual feels in the face area.
+Each branch controls different parts of a face, such as the eyes, upper eyelids, and forehead, which are controlled by branch 1.
 Branch 2 controls the sensation in the lower eyelids, cheeks, nostrils, upper lips, and gums.
-And finally, the lower branch is responsible for the innervation of jaws, lower gums, lips, neck, and some of the chewing muscles.
+Finally, the lower branch is responsible for the innervation of the jaw, lower gums, lips, neck, and some chewing muscles.

-Trigeminal neuralgia is also known as “Tic Douloureux.”
-It is a trigeminal nerve or 5th cranial nerve disorder.
+Trigeminal neuralgia, also known as “Tic Douloureux,” is a disorder of the trigeminal nerve or fifth cranial nerve.
 The trigeminal nerve is responsible for sensory functions such as pressure, temperature, and pain originating from the face above the jawline.

 Trigeminal neuralgia typically occurs on one side of the face.
 The severity of the pain attacks causes the sufferer to grimace or twitch their face, preventing them from carrying out their routine.